nanoframework/nanoFramework.IoT.Device/devices/Dac63004/README.md

 ﻿# DAC63004/DAC63004W - Ultra-low-power quad-channel 12-bit smart DAC with I²C, SPI and PWM

 This library supports DAC63004 and DAC63004W devices.
+Currently the implementation allows I2C connection to the device.
+SPI will be added in the future.

 ## Documentation